-- Male participants must use a condom when having sex from the time of the first study drug treatment through 105 days after the last study drug treatment.
+- Male participants must use effective contraction when having sex from the time of the first study drug treatment through a minimum of 4 months after the last study drug treatment.
 Contraception should be considered for a non-pregnant female partner of childbearing potential.

-- Female participants may not be breastfeeding at baseline through 45 days after the last study drug treatment.
+- Female participants may not be breastfeeding at baseline through a minimum of 1 month after the last study drug treatment.

 - Glomerular filtration rate (by Cockroft-Gault or equivalent estimation) >= 30 mL/min